dbx manual

 The drag threshold is the amount by which you have to move your mouse after clicking down, before a drag action is initiated.
 This is so that handle elements can also be links without a conflict - nobody keeps the mouse perfectly still when clicking a link, and without this discrimination it would not be possible to combine both functions in a single element.

-- restrict drag movement to container axis
+around the origin of each box. - restrict drag movement to container axis ["yes" or "no"]

 -